petrucior/graphicRenderingFoveated/README.md

-# projectFoveaCuda
+# projectFovea
-This project was created to build foveae using cuda library.
+This project was created to build MMF foveae using OpenMP and Cuda libraries.